OpenGrow-Box/OpenGrowBox/readme.md

 ---

 Feel free to customize the setup and add additional sensors as per your requirements.
+You can scale this in big ranges.
+If you need help, just don't hesitate to contact me.
 Enjoy automating your grow tents with OpenGrowBox!